Erin Douglas

 Starting my professional development through the apprenticeship at 16 was, initially, a daunting experience.
 However, with the help of my fellow apprentices and placement managers I became a more confident employee and was able to ask questions and take on further responsibility that was outside of my comfort zone previously.

-During my time at Leonardo, I have been heavily involved with STEM and felt incredibly proud when myself and two other apprentices first trialled the STEM activities that we designed at an on-site STEM event.
-Raising awareness for the importance of STEM subjects and giving back to the local community is very important to me so this opportunity to execute something that we created and campaigned for was extremely rewarding.
+During my time at Leonardo, I have been heavily involved in STEM outreach, and I felt incredibly proud when two other apprentices and I first trialled the STEM activities we designed at an on‑site school event.
+Raising awareness of the importance of STEM subjects and giving back to the local community is something I care deeply about, so seeing an idea we created and championed come to life was extremely rewarding.

 Are there any hobbies/activities you take part in outside of your apprenticeship?

-Outside of work I enjoy reading, both fiction and non-fiction books to relax after a day of meetings.
-I also love to spend my evenings and weekends cooking for friends and family, I especially enjoy trying new recipes and experimenting with different cuisines!
+Outside of work, I enjoy winding down with a good book, both fiction and non‑fiction, to relax after a busy day of meetings.
+I also love spending my evenings and weekends cooking for friends and family, especially when I get the chance to try new recipes and experiment with different cuisines.
+On my days off, you can often find me at a concert or travelling to visit my family!

 What are your aspirations for the future?